Mission & History

 William Byrd Branch

-In 2005, the William Byrd Branch of the APVA officially merged with Historic Richmond Foundation.
+In 2005, the William Byrd Branch of the APVA officially merged with Historic Richmond.
 The merger combined the statewide resources of Preservation Virginia with Historic Richmond Foundation’s local community outreach.

 Preservation Virginia’s mission is to preserve, promote, and serve as an advocate for the state’s irreplaceable historic places for cultural, economic and educational benefits of everyone.